Dinner Time (film)

 Dinner Time (1928) is an American animated short subject produced by Amadee J. Van Beuren, directed by Paul Terry, co-directed by John Foster, and produced at Van Beuren Studios.
 Josiah Zuro arranged and conducted the "synchronized" music score.
 The film is part of a series entitled Aesop's Fables and features the Terry creation Farmer Al Falfa who works as a butcher, fending off a group of pesky dogs.

 Dinner Time was one of the first publicly shown sound-on-film cartoons.
-It premiered at the Strand Theater New York City in August 1928 (according to the August 22 edition Film Daily) and released by Pathé Exchange on October 14, 1928, a month before Walt Disney's sound cartoon, Steamboat Willie.
+It premiered at the Strand Theater New York City in August 1928 and was released by Pathé Exchange on October 14, a month before Walt Disney's sound cartoon, Steamboat Willie.
 Dinner Time was not successful with audiences and Disney's film would be widely touted as the first synchronized sound cartoon.

-Max and Dave Fleischer released 36 cartoons in their Song Car-Tunes series—with about 19 of those made in the DeForest Phonofilm sound-on-film system—between May 1924 and September 1926.
+Commonwealth reissue

+In addition to the stock music cues from Thomas J. Valentino's music library, the 1950s Commonwealth reissue of this cartoon also has a narrator and voice actors.
+The voice actors spoke the characters' lines, as opposed to the nonsense vocalisations made in the original 1928 version.
+Some scenes were also reordered.